 Money Isn’t Everything

-Joan Dugan was co-founder of a very successful company which she later sold.
-She then worked in the corporate world for a while, but eventually gave most all of her money away and founded an EoC-minded tutoring startup in upstate New York which she helped manage for over 2 decades.
+Joan Duggan was co-founder of a very successful company, which she later sold and gave away much of the proceeds.
+She also founded Finish Line Tutoring, as an EOC company in upstate New York, which she helped manage for over 2 decades.

 Joan describes her disdain for a model of business that sees the accumulation of money as the end-all of everything.
 EoC provided a way to see that business could be much more than just making money.